mmaisonette/mmaisonette/README.md

 ### 💡 Philosophy
 For me, **Platform Engineering and Software Development go hand in hand**: one creates the foundation, the other brings ideas to life.
 I strive to turn complex problems into elegant solutions that make technology more accessible and teams more productive.

-I believe in the power of continuous learning — for both personal growth and the progress of society.
+I believe in the power of continuous learning — for both personal growth, progress of society, and business.
 I’m always seeking new challenges and opportunities to expand my skills and mindset, within technology and beyond it.

 I see AI as a valuable ally in this journey, enhancing creativity, accelerating problem-solving, and enabling me to focus on building better platforms.